microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 ### BSDs or other POSIX systems

+On BSD targets, no vcpkg binary is provided for download.
+Instead, the bootstrap logic will download vcpkg-tool and compile it locally.

+#### Dependencies
+vcpkg requires a number of software packages that are not part of the Operating System and have to be installed using the package manager:

+* FreeBSD: `pkg install -y bash cmake curl git ninja zip unzip`
+* OpenBSD: `pkg_add bash cmake coreutils curl git ninja zip unzip`

+As on Linux, it is recommended to also install some additional packages:

+* FreeBSD: `pkg install -y autoconf autoconf-archive gmake pkgconf python`
+* OpenBSD: `pkg_add autoconf-2.71 autoconf-archive gmake pkgconf python3`

+#### Caveats

+* vcpkg executes `unzip` from `PATH`.
+Eventually, this might cause vcpkg to execute the Operating System provided `unzip` despite an additional one having been installed using the package manager.
+The `PATH` environment variable has to be configured to prefer the third party `unzip` over the Operating System's one, or vcpkg will fail to extract its' binary cache.

 ## Unsupported

 * 32-bit Windows.
 Targeting x86-windows or arm-windows works just fine, but vcpkg itself expects to run AMD64 copies